nishant-ai/Lyrical-GPT/README.md

 # Lyrical GPT

 Lyrical GPT is a fine-tuned version of OpenAI's GPT-2 model, specifically trained to generate song lyrics in the style of various artists.
-Leveraging a dataset of song lyrics sourced from Kaggle, this project aims to explore the creative potentials of GPT-2 in the domain of music and text generation.
+Leveraging a dataset of song lyrics sourced from Kaggle, this project aims to explore the creative potentials of GPT-2 in the domain of music and text generation.

 ## Table of Contents